Sophie_Image

 Hats, headpieces, or fascinators are required, so prepare to elevate your accessories.

-Finally, the Windsor Enclosure.
+Finally, the Royal Enclosure.
 The most prestigious, and therefore most formal of the enclosures.

 Unlike the other sections, there is a minimum dress length, and strap width, as well as more strict rules about accessories and styling.